What is an accelerated death benefit?

-An accelerated death benefit (ADB) is a life insurance rider that pays out some of the death benefit while you’re alive if you’re terminally ill.
+An accelerated death benefit (ADB) is a life insurance policy add-on that pays out some of the death benefit if you’re diagnosed with a terminal illness.

 Headshot of Tory Crowley